Join for FREE

 Birds you can see here include:

-Chilean Tinamou (E), Cocoi Heron, Cattle Egret, Andean Condor (WV), Turkey Vulture, Black Vulture, Black-chested Buzzard-Eagle, Harris's Hawk, Variable Hawk, Chimango Caracara, American Kestrel, Peregrine Falcon, California Quail, Southern Lapwing, Rock Dove, Chilean Pigeon, Eared Dove, Black-winged Ground-Dove, Picui Ground-Dove, Barn Owl, Magellanic Horned Owl, Rufous-legged Owl, Austral Pygmy-Owl, Band-winged Nightjar, Green-backed Firecrown, Giant Hummingbird (SV), Chilean Flicker, Striped Woodpecker, Scale-throated Earthcreeper, Crag Chilia (E), White-throated Treerunner, Des Mur’s Wiretail, Thorn-tailed Rayadito, Plain-mantled Tit-Spinetail, Dusky-tailed Canastero (E), Moustached Turca (E), White-throated Tapaculo (E), Dusky Tapaculo (E), Dark-faced Ground Tyrant (WV), Patagonian Tyrant (WV), Fire-eyed Diucon, White-crested Elaenia (SV), Tufted Tit-Tyrant, Chilean Swallow, Blue-and-white Swallow (SV), Southern House Wren, Rufous-tailed Plantcutter, Austral Thrush, Chilean Mockingbird (E), Grassland Yellow-Finch, Austral Blackbird, Long-tailed Meadowlark, Shiny Cowbird, Grey-hooded Sierra-Finch, Patagonian Sierra-Finch (WV), Common Diuca-Finch, Rufous-collared Sparrow, Black-chinned Siskin.
+Chilean Tinamou (E), Cocoi Heron, Western Cattle Egret, Andean Condor (WV), Turkey Vulture, Black Vulture, Black-chested Buzzard-Eagle, Harris's Hawk, Variable Hawk, Chimango Caracara, American Kestrel, Peregrine Falcon, California Quail, Southern Lapwing, Rock Dove, Chilean Pigeon, Eared Dove, Black-winged Ground-Dove, Picui Ground-Dove, Barn Owl, Lesser Horned Owl, Rufous-legged Owl, Austral Pygmy-Owl, Band-winged Nightjar, Green-backed Firecrown, Giant Hummingbird (SV), Chilean Flicker, Striped Woodpecker, Scale-throated Earthcreeper, Crag Chilia (E), White-throated Treerunner, Des Mur’s Wiretail, Thorn-tailed Rayadito, Plain-mantled Tit-Spinetail, Dusky-tailed Canastero (E), Moustached Turca (E), White-throated Tapaculo (E), Dusky Tapaculo (E), Dark-faced Ground Tyrant (WV), Patagonian Tyrant (WV), Fire-eyed Diucon, White-crested Elaenia (SV), Tufted Tit-Tyrant, Chilean Swallow, Blue-and-white Swallow (SV), Southern House Wren, Rufous-tailed Plantcutter, Austral Thrush, Chilean Mockingbird (E), Grassland Yellow-Finch, Austral Blackbird, Long-tailed Meadowlark, Shiny Cowbird, Grey-hooded Sierra-Finch, Patagonian Sierra-Finch (WV), Diuca Finch, Rufous-collared Sparrow, Black-chinned Siskin.

 (E) Endemic (SV) Summer Visitor (WV) Winter Visitor